-The Sherman Summer Pop Up Park is a placemaking pilot project designed to create a new community space and demonstrate how short term streetscape changes can lead to long-term changes and benefits, by utilizing tactical urbanism and a better, lighter, cheaper approach.
+The Sherman Summer Pop Up Park was a placemaking pilot project designed to create a new community space and demonstrate how short term streetscape changes can lead to long-term changes and benefits, by utilizing tactical urbanism and a better, lighter, cheaper approach.
 This month long transformation is the first step in the upcoming 9 Mile Redesign, aimed at creating a vibrant streetscape, facilitating a more robust community culture, and an increasing commercial presence.
 Before beginning the project, the City hosted multiple community meetings to gain resident support and input for the pop up park.
 The residents continued their involvement by helping to set up the park and monitoring it through the month.
 Testing different activities and amenities at the site allowed us to introduce various options with low risk and cost.
+We gathered feedback on this project through social media, talking to people, and leaving comment cards at the park.
+Over 83% of those surveyed want the park to become permanent and provided us feedback on how to design the space.
 The feedback will be used to design a beautiful pocket park that will be a permanent community asset.

 Nine Mile Redesign Project

 Encouraging healthy lifestyles through non-motorized pathway connectivity has become a focus for the City of Oak Park.
 In 2014 we began planning for this project by gathering input from the community.
 We applied for a grant through Project for Public Spaces and were awarded the grant to facilitate community meetings and preparing a plan for Nine Mile Road.
 These community meetings were held over several days and attended by over 80 people.